 “I don’t believe the devil I don’t believe his book, But the truth is not the same without the lies he made up...
 I don’t believe in riches but you should see where I live...”

 Back when Bono was still relevant, and had no Messianic complexes.
 His voice creeping into your veins breathing deeply into your soul as he sang referring to Billie Holiday: “Angel in Devil’s shoes, Salvation in the Blues” , while B.B.
 King beside him was gasping with emotion bend over his “Lucy” (that is his guitar, for the gutter-minded of you out there).
 But now they are dressed like ageing teenagers in fly sunglasses and glittering plastic vinyl trousers and lame tight T-shirts.
 They write easy pop stuff and name it “U2Pop”.
 In my opinion?
 That's no irony, that's a tragedy...
 Don’t they know that legends don’t really need to do that?
 That giants are not supposed to be special guests at MTV award ceremonies?
-Come on!
-I mean what’s wrong with this picture?
 That’s practically a blasphemy!
 But now they are aiming at the teenagers.
 But then again, I was their biggest fun back then, in those “Joshua Tree” and “Rattle & Hum” days, and I was also almost a teenager too - or at least hardly an adult...
 And was nuts about their music...
 So I don’t know.
 May be it’s just me.
 Maybe they are doing what they always did, and now I have outgrown them?
 I can't really tell you.
 And it's not like I'm implying my taste has gotten better, mind you.
 Maybe it has gotten worse...